larsbjn/DM507-Lifehack/README.md

 # Lifehacks for the DM507 exam

+# MinHeap & MaxHeap
+Can be used to add integers to a heap.
+Print the heap with children, or just plain the array.
+Can extract and insert, just use the functions in the main method.

 # Master theorem solver
 Lighter offline version of this: https://www.nayuki.io/page/master-theorem-solver-javascript Make sure to have Node installed: https://nodejs.org/en/download/